Loading...

 Portion Control

-Consider eating the pain au chocolat as part of a balanced meal rather than on an empty stomach to help mitigate spikes.
+Try eating pain au chocolat as part of a balanced meal rather than on an empty stomach.
+This can help mitigate the spike by mixing it with other nutrients that slow sugar absorption.

 healthspan-mbl